petermgrund/VR-discounting-task-development/Disounting VR Methods.md

 exploration phase.
 After the second exploration phase participants were asked to proceed to a terminal within the VR-environment on which the behavioral tasks were presented.

+## Behavioral Tasks

+Participants performed the same two behavioral tasks with slightly varied rewards and choices in each of the three sessions: a temporal discounting task and a 2-step sequential decision-making task.
+Results from the 2-step task will be reported separately.
+In the temporal discounting task participants had to repeatedly choose between an immediately available (smaller-but-sooner, SS) monetary reward of 20 Euros and larger-but-later (LL) temporally delayed monetary rewards.
+The LL options were multiples of the SS option (range 1.025 to 3.85) combined with different temporal delays (range 1 to 122 days).
+We constructed three sets of six delays and 16 LL options.
+Each set had the same mean delay and the same mean LL option.
+Combining each delay with every LL option within each set resulted in three sets of 96 trials.
+The order of presentation of the trial sets was counter balanced across participants and sessions.
+All temporal discounting decisions were hypothetical.
+In the VR-version of the task two yellow squares were presented to the participants.
+One depicted the smaller offer of 20 Euros now, while the other depicted the delayed larger offer.
+For the lab based testing session were presented in the same way except that the color scheme was white writing on a black background.
+Offers were randomly assigned to the left/right side of the display and presented until a decision was made.
+The next trial started 0.5 to 1 s after the decision.
+Participants indicated their choice by aiming the VR-controller at the preferred option and pulling the trigger.